19hours/sg-statutes/Acts/Income Tax Act.md

 [28/80; 3/89; 24/2000; 37/2002]

+(ba) payments made by that person to a research and development organisation for undertaking on his behalf, partly in Singapore and partly outside Singapore, research and development related to that trade or business;

+[Act 29 of 2012 wef Y/A 2009 & Sub Ys/A]

-(c) payments made during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2015 (both years inclusive) by that person to a research and development organisation for undertaking on his behalf in Singapore research and development not related to that trade or business; and
+(c) payments made during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2015 (both years inclusive) by that person to a research and development organisation for undertaking on his behalf in Singapore research and development not related to that trade or business;

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A]

 [29/2010 wef 22/11/2010]

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-(d) payments made by that person to a research and development organisation for undertaking on his behalf outside Singapore research and development related to that trade or business.
+(d) payments made by that person to a research and development organisation for undertaking on his behalf outside Singapore research and development related to that trade or business;

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

+(e) payments made by that person under any cost-sharing agreement during the basis period for the year of assessment 2012 or a subsequent year of assessment, in respect of research and development that is related to that trade or business (excluding any payment made by him for the right to become a party to the cost-sharing agreement), regardless of who undertakes the research and development so long as it is undertaken wholly or partly for himself or on his behalf; and

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

+(f) payments made by that person during the basis period for any year of assessment between the year of assessment 2012 and the year of assessment 2015 (both years inclusive), under any cost-sharing agreement in respect of research and development that is undertaken in Singapore and is not related to that trade or business (excluding any payment made by him for the right to become a party to the cost-sharing agreement), regardless of who undertakes the research and development so long as it is undertaken wholly or partly for himself or on his behalf.

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-(1A) The expenditure or payment referred to in subsection (1) shall not include any such expenditure or payment to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.
+(1A) The expenditure or payment referred to in subsection (1) shall not include any such expenditure or payment to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.

 [29/2010 wef Y/A 2011 & Sub Ys/A]

+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 (2) For the purposes of this section, any expenditure incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day on which he carries on that trade or business.

-(3) For the purposes of subsection (1)(d), a claim for deduction shall be allowed to a person only if —
+(3) For the purposes of subsection (1)(ba) or (d), a claim for deduction shall be allowed to a person only if —

 (a) there is an undertaking by the person that any benefit which may arise from the conduct of the research and development shall accrue to the person; and